Australian World Orchestra: History

-The AWO travelled to the United Kingdom (UK) in August 2022, as part of Edinburgh's 75th anniversary celebrations, and the UK|AU cultural exchange, performing at the Edinburgh International Festival and the BBC Proms, conducted by Zubin Mehta, accompanied by Australian soprano Siobhan Stagg.
-Mehta conducted the AWO in 2022 in Sydney and Melbourne in performances of Richard Strauss's tone poems (Limelight, 2022).
-After the conclusion of the AWO's performance at the Sydney Opera House, General David Hurley, Governor-General of Australia, awarded Mehta with an Honorary Companion of the Order of Australia (Limelight, 2022).
+The AWO travelled to the United Kingdom in August 2022, as part of Edinburgh's 75th anniversary celebrations, and the UK|AU cultural exchange, performing at the Edinburgh International Festival and the BBC Proms, conducted by Zubin Mehta, accompanied by Australian soprano Siobhan Stagg.
+Mehta conducted the AWO in 2022 in Sydney and Melbourne in performances of Richard Strauss's tone poems.

-Alexander Briger is returning in November 2023 to conduct at Arts Centre Melbourne and the Sydney Opera House as the AWO will perform Mahler's 9th Symphony.
+Briger returned in 2023 to conduct Mahler's Symphony No. 9 at the Arts Centre Melbourne and the Sydney Opera House; followed in 2025 with Mahler 4 and Symphony No. 5 (Mahler)}5.

+For the orchestra's 15th anniversary in 2026, the orchestra commissioned the song cycle Songs for a Stranger from Jonathan Mills, drawn from his opera Eucalyptus.
+They also played Stravinsky's Petrushka and Shostakovich's Symphony No. 10.